 The country's 1975-90 civil war, which resulted in an estimated 120,000 fatalities, was followed by years of social and political instability.
 Sectarianism is a key element of Lebanese political life.
 Neighboring Syria has historically influenced Lebanon's foreign policy and internal policies, and its military occupied Lebanon from 1976 until 2005.
 The Lebanon-based Hezbollah militia and Israel continued attacks and counterattacks against each other after Syria's withdrawal, and fought a brief war in 2006.
 Lebanon's borders with Syria and Israel remain unresolved.

 Syrian refugees in Lebanon are more vulnerable than ever, with more than half now living in extreme poverty and over three quarters living below the poverty line – according to the findings of a new survey by UNHCR, UNICEF and WFP.
-Seven years into the crisis, Syrian refugees in Lebanon are finding it even more difficult to make ends meet and are more reliant than ever on international aid – amid an uncertain outlook for humanitarian funding in 2018.
+Years into the crisis, Syrian refugees in Lebanon are finding it even more difficult to make ends meet and are more reliant than ever on international aid – amid an uncertain outlook for humanitarian funding.

-WCF plans to launch 2 Medical Life Centers in Beirut and northern Akkar region of Lebanon in partnership with Resurrection Church Beirut (RCB) and Kfarhabou Baptist Church.
+WCF launched 2 Medical Life Centers in Beirut and northern Lebanon in partnership with Resurrection Church Beirut (RCB) and Kfarhabou Baptist Church.
 There are tens of thousands of Syrian, Kurdish and Iraqi refugees in the catchment areas of both of these ministries.
 Refugees find themselves in increasingly difficult situations as the War Crisis continues.
-These Life Centers will provide primary and specialist care for the refugees that need it the most.
+These Life Centers provide primary and specialist care and subsidized pharmacy and lab/imaging services for the refugees that need it the most.

 The humanitarian and medical needs of the refugees have overwhelmed the already overtaxed Lebanese healthcare system.
 Throughout the crisis, the levels of funding from international donors were erratic and far below the amounts required to meet the health needs of the refugees.
 Primary care has been partly subsidized by the United Nations High Commission for Refugees (UNHCR), but this funding steadily has decreased year by year as the crisis prolongs.